- The Advisory System

 - Any non-departmental faculty member who may be appropriate; and

 - One member from an outside department who, appointed by the Dean of the Graduate School, represents the Graduate School.
-The outside committee member appointed by the Dean of the Graduate School must hold a regular, special, transitional, joint, or emeritus/emerita faculty appointment at CSU.
+The outside committee member appointed by the Dean of the Graduate School must hold a tenured, tenure-track, contract, continuing, transitional, joint, or emeritus/emerita faculty appointment at CSU.
 The outside member should serve as an impartial external evaluator on the committee, ensuring quality of scholarship and fairness in process.

-Due to the interdisciplinary nature of some scholarship at CSU, potential conflicts of interest may not be avoidable but should be disclosed to the Dean of the Graduate School and managed as soon as they arise.
+Due to the interdisciplinary nature of some scholarship at CSU, conflicts of interest in advisory committees between members or between the student and one or more members may not be avoidable.
+When a conflict of interest exists, a written report must be submitted by the chair of the advisory committee to the Dean of the Graduate School that includes: 1) the names of those involved in the conflict of interest, 2) the nature of the conflict of interest, 3) a plan to manage the conflict of interest.
+Failure to disclose a conflict of interest is a violation of CSU Policy (Faculty and Staff Manual: D.7.7., Appendix 2, Appendix 6).
 Individuals who are not academic faculty but who have special expertise may serve on committees in addition to the prescribed members, but may not vote regarding examination results.

 Plan C master’s students are required to have an advisor but not a committee.

 Persons who are not academic faculty (as defined in the Academic Faculty and Administrative Professional Manual) of CSU may be appointed full voting members of graduate student advisory committees in the following manner.
 A person may be nominated for membership on a specific student’s committee.
-This is accomplished by submission of a resume and supporting material to the department head.
-If, using procedures and criteria outlined in the departmental code, the department head judges the appointment appropriate, and shall forward a recommendation and all supporting materials to the Dean of the Graduate School.
+This is accomplished by submission of the following materials to the department head: 1) a resume, 2) relevant supporting material, 3) a statement from the nominated individual that indicates whether or not there is a conflict of interest with any of the committee members or student.
+If there is a conflict of interest, the chair of the advisory committee must submit a written plan to manage the conflict of interest.
+If, using procedures and criteria outlined in the departmental code, the department head judges the appointment appropriate, they shall forward a recommendation and all materials to the Dean of the Graduate School.
 The Dean of the Graduate School shall bring the nomination to the appropriate Faculty Council Committee, which shall act on the nomination.

 A person so approved shall be eligible to serve on the committee for the duration of the student’s work toward the degree.
 The Graduate School shall maintain a roster of such appointments.
 Although approval is granted with respect to a particular student’s committee, such members may serve on other student committees in the same department with additional departmental approval provided that such service shall not extend beyond five years of the original appointment.